honza/rembrant/README.md

   it's super fast.
 All the user has to do is download it.
 * Cheap - about $1 for 3GB of images (including bandwidth)
 * Flexible
-* Your captions, tags, sets, etc are backed up
+* Your captions, titles and albums are backed up
 * Customizable user interface
-* Your library can be version controlled (git, hg, etc)
+* Your library can be version controlled (git, hg)

 Disadvantages
 -------------